visual-assault/visual-assault.github.io/index.md

 layout: page
 title: visual assault, llc
 displayTitle: About
-metaDescription: "visual assault - internet philosophers"
+metaDescription: "visual assault - internet creators"
 metaOgType: "website"
 ---

+Since 2004 visual assault has been designing and building a wide range of web sites, apps and tools for fortune 500 companies, innovative startups and contributing to open source projects.
+We advise, advise, design, implement optimize and maintain.

 visual assault is an affinity group of responsible people who take pride in our work and take our lives seriously.
 We are not a "work hard/play